Vasque Breeze LT Mid GTX

-Recently updated with improved traction, a running shoe-inspired design, and significant weight savings, Vasque’s Breeze LT Mid is aimed squarely at the lightweight hiking and backpacking crowd.
-We put the retooled Breeze LT through a thorough round of testing, including a 35-mile backpacking trip in the Grand Canyon and some cold and wet adventuring in the Pacific Northwest.
-All in all, we appreciated the feathery weight, excellent support, and rugged outsole, but some premature durability issues gave us pause.
-Below we break down the Breeze LT Mid’s comfort, weight, traction, waterproofing, durability, sizing and fit, and more.
-To see how the Breeze LT Mid stacks up, see our article on the best hiking boots.
+Minnesota-based Vasque is best known for their traditional hiking boot designs with substantial leather uppers and stiff constructions, but their Breeze LT Mid is aimed squarely at the lightweight hiking and backpacking crowd.
+We put the boot through a thorough round of testing, including a 35-mile backpacking trip in the Grand Canyon, and were impressed by the feathery weight, excellent support, and rugged outsole.
+However, some premature durability issues gave us serious pause.
+Below we break down our experiences with the Breeze LT Mid GTX.
+To see how it stacks up to the competition, see our article on the best hiking boots.

 Upon trying on the Vasque Breeze LT Mid for the first time, I was struck by its lightweight and supportive feel.
 I’ve been primarily trudging around in the since-discontinued Salomon Wings Sky GTX for the past couple years, and it was immediately evident that hiking footwear had evolved in a major way.
 While I initially thought the relatively thin EVA foam midsole might be undergunned when carrying a 40-pound pack, I’m happy to report it offered ample protection and cushioning while walking over sharp rocks.
 That said, I did have one comfort-related concern with the Breeze LT: the stitching that runs up the back of the heel caused a slight pain point on my first outing.
 But after a short break-in period, the irritation dissipated significantly (although it remained slightly noticeable).
 In the end, the Breeze LT might not be a great match for those with sensitive feet, but I found it was comfortable on everything from quick jaunts to a four-day, 35-mile backpacking trip.

-Clocking in at 1 pound 10 ounces per pair for a men’s size 9 (the listed weight is 1 pound 11 ounces), the Breeze LT felt exceptionally light and nimble on the trail.
-Compared to the first iteration of the LT (2 pounds 2 ounces), Vasque trimmed serious weight, and the new Breeze LT now undercuts most of the hiking boot competition.
+Clocking in at 1 pound 10 ounces per pair for a men’s size 9 (the listed weight is 1 lb.
+11 oz.), the Breeze LT felt exceptionally light and nimble on the trail.
+Compared to the first iteration of the LT (2 lbs.
+2 oz.), Vasque trimmed serious weight, and the latest Breeze LT now undercuts most of the hiking boot competition.
 In fact, the running-shoe-inspired design is similar in weight to many rugged trail runners.
-For comparison, similar hiking boots like the Salomon X Ultra 3 Mid GTX (1 pound 15.6 ounces) and Merrell Moab 2 WP (2 pounds 4 ounces) add significant heft.
-Even compared to waterproof trail-running shoes like the Brooks Cascadia 13 GTX (1 pound 8.6 ounces) and La Sportiva Akyra GTX (1 pound 11.4 ounces), the Breeze LT is still impressively competitive.
+For comparison, similar hiking boots like the Salomon X Ultra 4 Mid GTX (1 lb.
+14 oz.) and Merrell Moab 2 WP (2 lbs.
+4 oz.) add significant heft.
+Even compared to waterproof trail-running shoes like the Brooks Cascadia 15 GTX (1 lb.
+7.4 oz.) and La Sportiva Akyra GTX (1 lb.
+11.4 oz.), the Breeze LT is still impressively competitive.
 And perhaps most importantly, despite the low weight and fairly minimalist design, I found the Breeze LT to be plenty of boot during our extended backpacking trip.

-While the Breeze LT Mid doesn’t deliver the same stability as a heavier mountaineering boot, it provides ample assurance for most hiking and backpacking.
+While the Breeze LT Mid doesn’t deliver the same stability as a heavier hiking boot, it provides ample assurance for most trail days.
 While I was initially concerned that the boot’s low weight and feathery feel would translate to less support, I was pleasantly surprised on technical terrain.
-Here, I have a tendency to bask in the scenery rather than scan the ground ahead of me, which usually results in rolled ankles.
+Here, I have a tendency to enjoy the scenery rather than scan the ground ahead of me, which occasionally results in rolled ankles.
 However, I have yet to suffer that fate in the Breeze LT.
 The boot is soft and flexible underfoot but provides a solid and supportive platform for traversing rocky sections of trail.
-For comparison, I found it to be considerably more stable than Altra’s Lone Peak 4 Mid, which felt much sloppier on similar terrain.
+For comparison, I found it to be considerably more stable than Altra’s Lone Peak 4 Mid (since updated to the Lone Peak Hiker), which felt much sloppier on similar terrain.

 The Grand Canyon proved to be an ideal place to test the Breeze LT’s waterproof Gore-Tex membrane: in four days, we faced monsoon-level downpours, pelting hail, and fresh-snow-covered sections of trail.
 During creek crossings and while filtering water, the boots effectively sealed out all moisture.
 However, while it was nice to have dry feet while trudging through a couple miles of snow at the rim, I found the Breeze LT took a long time to dry out afterward.
 That said, this is common amongst all waterproof boots (non-waterproof models dry much faster), and I appreciated that the membrane did its job.
-If you prefer the faster drying time and better breathability of a non-waterproof model, it’s worth checking out the similar Salomon X Ultra 3 Mid Aero, as Vasque doesn’t offer a non-Gore-Tex Breeze LT.
+If you prefer the faster drying time and better breathability of a non-waterproof model, it’s worth checking out Hoka One One’s Sky Arkali or Altra’s Lone Peak Hiker, as Vasque doesn’t offer a non-Gore-Tex Breeze LT.